HMKnapp/spotify-ripper/README.md

 * option to replace output filenames
 * option to normalize output filenames to NFKD (see [Normalization](http://unicode.org/faq/normalization.html))

-> Note that ripping playlists require putting Spotify URIs into a `.txt` file and using the command `spotify-ripper name_of_file.txt`.
+> Ripping playlists require putting Spotify URIs into a `.txt` file and using the command `spotify-ripper name_of_file.txt`.

-> Also note that Spotify’s highest quality setting is 320 kbps, so the benefit of ripping to a lossless format is to not double encode the audio data.
+> Spotify’s highest quality setting is 320 kbps, so the benefit of ripping to a lossless format is to not double encode the audio data.
 It’s not possible to rip in true lossless quality.

 ## Usage